ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-This is just one retry, not an infinite loop.
-For example, we might want
-downstream to reconfirm a potentially dangerous action.

 Potongan diatas hanya melakukan perulangan sekali saja, tidak tak hingga.
 Sebagai contoh, kita mungkin meminta operasi hilir untuk mengkonfirmasi ulang
 sebuah operasi yang mungkin berbahya.

-Finally, we can perform actions that are specific to the context of the `ContT`,
-in this case `IO` which lets us do error handling and resource cleanup:

 Pada akhirnya, kita dapat melakukan operasi yang khusus untuk konteks dari
 `ContT`, dalam kasus ini `IO`, yang memperkenankan kita untuk menangani galat